STAATUS

 of U.S. adults say they get no information about AAPIs at all.
 About 1 in 4 report lacking relationships with Asian Americans.

-Americans point to education and media consumption as top ways to support AAPI communities
+The American public points to education and media consumption as top ways to support AAPI communities

 Share of U.S. adults who say they would support or engage in each proposed way of uplifting AAPI communities